xqzhu/aporeto/README.md

 # aporeto
 - Files for internship application to apreto
-- 3 Problems
+- 3 problems
-- Details in README.md in each Folder
+- Details in README.md in each folder